 Atlas is designed as an evolving intelligence capability, with enrichment coverage expanding over time.
 Here is what's available today and what's on the roadmap:

-Atlas currently enriches the following asset types: computers, switches, routers, and databases.
+Atlas currently enriches the following asset types: computers, switches, routers, printers, and databases.

 Note: Atlas is currently available for cloud instances only.
-On-premises deployments are not supported at launch.
+On-premises support is being scoped but is not yet available.

 Representative use cases enabled by Atlas